Lok Singh

 Lok Singh was an Indian cinematographer who primarily worked in Telugu movies mostly in the 80s and 90s.
 He worked for over 31 movies with Chiranjeevi.
+He was mostly known for his collaborations with K. Vishwanath, A. Kodandarami Reddy, and Vijaya Bapineedu.

-He died in an accident, caused by a fire, on the sets of Telugu movie Bigboss,produced by Anuradha Films division chadalavada tirupathi rao in 1996.
+He died in an accident, caused by a fire, on the sets of Telugu movie Warning, produced by Anuradha Films division chadalavada tirupathi rao in 1996.